 Take Action: Check out our 100% free Business Planning Guide designed to get you from A-to-Z as pleasantly as possible.
 Plus, we provide access to tons of other great tools along the way.

 Now it’s time to establish a legal entity and in the process secure your brand name by filing it with the state.
-Regardless of the type, once registered you and your personal assets (house, car, etc) will be protected and your business gains a variety of tax breaks.
+Once registered, you and your personal assets (house, car, etc) will be protected and your business will gain a variety of tax breaks.

 Take Action: Since this step is so important and expensive if it's not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You'll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.